shuyanhui/HD/README.md

 Anyway, it's all interesting.
 Thanks to all of you.
 Thanks to you Adrian.
 Take care; bye for now.

-_Advanced Mechanics I is a program of the International Human Design School (HIDS)__Advanced Mechanics I_ _is a program of the International Human Design School (IHDS)_

 ## 11 **Lesson Four**